HyperviewHQ/hyperview_docs/documentation/user-guide/alarm-management/index.md

 ## Alarm Events

-Alarm Events are created on assets and can be viewed from the Events tab of the asset.
-Furthermore, Alarm Events can change the status of an asset.
-The asset will have the status of the most critical Alarm Event triggered on it.
+Alarm Events are created on assets and can be viewed in the asset's Events tab.
+Furthermore, Alarm Events can change an asset's status.
+The asset will have the status of the most critical open Alarm Event triggered on it.

 ## Alarm Policies

 An Alarm Event can trigger a notification.
-Notification can be sent to a user, a group or to a {ref}`Notification <notifications-doc>`
+Notification can be sent to a user, a group, or to a {ref}`Notification <notifications-doc>`
 Channel.